-Unauthorized collaboration involves working with others in the production of a work product without prior authorization from the professor.
+Unauthorized collaboration involves working with others in the production of a work product without prior authorization from the professor, including but not limited to AI technologies.
+Students must receive their instructor's express permission and follow their instructor's guidelines for using AI in a professionally responsible and ethical manner.